-With Memorial Day right around the corner, it’s basically the unofficial start of summer…and that means you need to start planning ways to keep kids’ feet safe for the season!
+Hurray, it's May!
+With Memorial Day just a few weeks away, it’s basically the unofficial start of summer…and that means you need to start planning ways to keep kids’ feet safe for the season!

 Summer means lots of sweaty outdoor play, camp, pools, and lots of other fun.
 But it also means a higher risk of athlete’s foot from sweat, other foot fungi from unclean pool decks, foot pain and/or ankle sprains from less supportive, open-toed footwear…unfortunately, the list goes on and on.